ikhebgeenaccount/SideScroller/BUGS.md

   - Character doesn't fall when trying to move out of the level at the left side.
   - Jumping is incosistent when jumping between levels, sometimes the character jumps higher than other times.
   - Collision is not detected correctly when moving between levels.
+  - Frame is bigger than content occasionally when opening.
 - **v0.2.3:**
   - Character doesn't fall when trying to move out of the level at the left side.
   - Jumping is incosistent when jumping between levels, sometimes the character jumps higher than other times.